tcboxes/cacao-guide-app/IDEAS.md

 - **Keeping it simple:** Could be a simple on/off toggle in the header, with a few carefully selected, looping tracks.

 ### 2. Post-Ceremony Journalling Prompt
-- **The Idea:** On the final "Ceremony Complete" screen, offer a single, gentle prompt for reflection (e.g., "What one word describes how you feel now?").
+- **The Idea:** **[Implemented]** On the final "Ceremony Complete" screen, a textarea is provided with a gentle prompt: "What one word describes how you feel now?".
-- **Why it's great:** Provides a concrete, optional way for the user to integrate their experience, actively supporting the "Reflection" step.
+- **Why it's great:** This offers a concrete, optional way for the user to integrate their experience, actively supporting the "Reflection" step.
-- **Keeping it simple:** A simple, optional textarea.
-No need to save the user's input; it's just for their in-the-moment reflection.
-We could even use Gemini to generate a thoughtful prompt based on the user's intention.
+- **How it's implemented:** A simple, optional textarea is rendered on the `ClosingScreen.tsx` component.
+The user's input is not saved; it is purely for their in-the-moment reflection.

 ### 3. Intention-Based Pacing
-- **The Idea:** Slightly alter the text of one or two ceremony steps to reflect the user's chosen intention theme (e.g., 'Self-love', 'Creativity').
+- **The Idea:** **[Implemented]** The descriptions for the 'Savour' and 'Connect' steps are now dynamically rewritten by the Gemini API to align with the user's specific intention.
-- **Why it's great:** Makes the experience feel more personalised and reinforces the user's purpose for being there.
+- **Why it's great:** This makes the experience feel more personalised and reinforces the user's purpose for being there.
-- **Keeping it simple:** A small logic change to modify the description of a step like "Savour" or "Connect" based on the `intention` variable.
-It leverages existing data without complicating the UI.
+- **How it's implemented:** A `generatePersonalizedSteps` function in `geminiService.ts` handles the API call.
+The `CeremonyFlow.tsx` component shows a loading state while fetching the new text and then updates the step descriptions before the ceremony begins.

 ### 4. Continuous Audio-Guided Mode
 - **The Idea:** Offer a "play all" mode where the audio for each ceremony step plays automatically one after the other, with a gentle chime or pause in between.